Pest Control contractors in

 Inspection Schedule

 Delaware Department of Agriculture conducts random inspections of licensed applicators.
-Required to maintain service records for 2 years.
-Quarterly equipment calibration recommended.
+Records must be maintained for 2 years.
+Quarterly self-inspections of equipment and chemical storage required.

 Insurance Minimums